Empowered Community

 EL ZURZULAR’S ENGINEERING SOLUTION:

 Water Brigaders from four different universities worked in El Zurzular between August and December 2009.
-During that time, those volunteers worked with community members to install a filter and control valve at the water source, replace all piping in the conduction line with larger diameter pipes and cleaning and air valves, repair the chlorination system at the storage tank, construct an entirely new distribution network, install water connections at all previously unconnected homes, and provide educational seminars to children in the community on water and health related topics.
+During that time, those volunteers worked with community members to install a filter and control valve at the water source, replace all piping in the conduction line with larger diameter pipes and cleaning and air valves, repair the chlorination system at the storage tank, construct an entirely new distribution network, install water connections at all previously unconnected homes, and provide educational seminars to children in the community on water and health-related topics.

-To ensure the sustainability of the project, a new seven member Water Council was established and trained by Water Brigades in addition to a Basic Sanitation Committee also trained by Water Brigades.
+To ensure the sustainability of the project, a new seven-member Water Council was established and trained by Water Brigades in addition to a Basic Sanitation Committee also trained by Water Brigades.
 El Zurzular was the first full-scale water system completed by Water Brigades and was a great success.
 Community participation was incredible with over 90 community members working on the project every day.
-Once completed 38 gallons/minute enter the storage tank, 100% of the homes in the community are connected to the water system, and zero cases of diarrhea in children under 5 years old were reported in the first 6 months after the completion of the project.
+Once completed 38 gallons/minute enter the storage tank, 100% of the homes in the community are connected to the water system, and zero cases of diarrhoea in children under 5 years old were reported in the first 6 months after the completion of the project.

 Water